LakshmiTeja17/RGBD-Depth-Prediction/README.md

 - sparse depth based depth prediction
 - RGBd (i.e., both RGB and sparse depth) based depth prediction

+Our work is based on the following 2 papers: https://arxiv.org/abs/1709.07492, and https://arxiv.org/abs/1807.00275.

-This branch has our work on the model that was expected of us in the problem statement  (VGG + Random Sampling + Nearest Neighbor Interpolation).
-Do remember to checkout the branch adhyay2000 for our work on training the same model using self-supervised learning.
+This branch has our work on the model with VGG + Random Sampling + Nearest Neighbor Interpolation. **Do remember to checkout the branch adhyay2000 for our work on training the same model using self-supervised learning.**

 ## Contents